 2003 – Massey acquired 30 million tons of surface reserves and established Republic Energy Company.

 2004 – Massey purchased approximately 36 million tons of reserves controlled by Horizon Natural Resources Company near Cannelton, West Virginia.
-The property is now operated as Massey’s Mammoth Coal operation; Also, Massey entered into a joint venture with Penn Virginia Resource Partners to build and operate coal handling facilities.
+The property is now operated as Massey’s Mammoth Coal operation; Also, Massey entered into a joint venture with the Testofuel review Penn Virginia Resource Partners to build and operate coal handling facilities.

 Later this year, Massey announced plans to aggressively expand its operations in Central Appalachia.
 Several new mines are scheduled to be opened and existing mines are being expanded through projects beginning in 2007 and continuing through 2009.
 Total coal production is planned to increase from approximately 40 million tons in 2007 to approximately 50 million tons in 2010.

 Today, Massey produces, processes, and sells bituminous coal of steam and metallurgical grades, primarily of low sulfur content, through its 22 processing and shipping centers, called “resource groups,”many of which receive coal from multiple coal mines.
 Massey currently operates 35 underground mines and 12 surface mines in West Virginia, Kentucky, and Virginia.